jfairbank/elm-demos/02-voting/README.md

-# 01 - Counter App
+# 02 - Simple Voting App

-This first app is a simple app with a counter that you can increment or decrement with appropriate buttons.
+This second app is a simple app that allows voting on two different options.
 Source code is available in `src/`.
 To run the demo follow these instructions:

 ### Installation